shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 Whenever a spell says “conjure”, it means create the object out of magic, following these rules:

--   It takes 1000 wyls to conjure a cubic meter weighing 1kg
 -   You must be able to see the position you conjure it in
     -   Clear solids do not block line of sight
     -   If you cannot see, you have to summon the object touching you